 - Ladder or step stool

-I know you are anxious to get started but make sure you read the tips below before diving in.
+I know you are anxious to get started learning how to paint kitchen cabinets that are stained but make sure you read the tips below before diving in.
 It might save you a ton of time and frustration later.

 - Cleaning and prep work is the most important when you paint kitchen cabinets.
 Perfect prep will help your painted cabinets look their best and last longer.

-- Be sure to remove all debris and grease with mineral spirits on cabinet bases, doors, drawers, floor boards, and trim before sanding and priming.
-Even if you can’t see it, there is likely years of build-up.
+- Be sure to remove all debris and grease with mineral spirits on cabinet bases, doors, drawers, floorboards, and trim before sanding and priming.
+Even if you can’t see it, there are likely years of build-up.

 - Measure your cabinets before you remove them to be sure you know where each one goes.
 Knowing where each cabinet goes will save you time and headaches when you go to reinstall.
-If you have the ability to create a labeling system, take the time to do so as you will be thankful later.
-For this kitchen we are using two different colors of paint.
+If you can create a labeling system, take the time to do so as you will be thankful later.
+For this kitchen, we are using two different colors of paint.
 White for the kitchen cabinets and White Dove for the island.
-We marked all the cabinets with painters tape that will be for the island when removing the cabinet doors and drawers.
-We then made sure they had their own home when painting to keep them separate from the others to ensure they were painted the correct color.
+We marked all the cabinets with painter’s tape that will be for the island when removing the cabinet doors and drawers.
+We then made sure they had their own home when painting to keep them separate from the others to ensure they were painted the correct paint color.

-- Always follow paint manufacturer directions for dry time.
+- Always follow the paint manufacturer’s directions for dry time.
 Remember if it is humid or cold your paint will take longer to dry.
 This project will take you 5-7 full days depending on how large your kitchen is.

-- Full cure time is 30 days.
+- The full cure time is 30 days.
 Do not clean your cabinets with anything for 30 days.
 Do not apply cabinet protectors for 30 days.
 And do not drill holes for new hardware for 30 days.
 Your paint needs to fully harden and cure for best results.
+The best way to ruin your new paint job is by not following these important timelines.

-- You will need to turn your garage, workshop or other indoor area into a place you can safely spray your cabinets as well as lay your cabinets as they dry.
+- You will need to turn your garage, workshop, or other indoor area into a place where you can safely spray your cabinets as well as lay your cabinets on flat surfaces as they dry.
 Be sure to pick an area that is not high traffic as they will be in that space while wet and for several days.
 You will also want good ventilation.

-- Using your flat bed sheets cover the floors in your kitchen as well as any appliances.
+- Use your old flat bed sheets as a drop cloth to cover the floors in your kitchen as well as any appliances.
 This will protect from paint drips.
-If you accidentally drip paint on floor or appliances it’s ok as long as you remove it right away with water or mineral spirits as needed.
+If you accidentally drip paint on the floor or appliances it’s ok as long as you remove it right away with water or mineral spirits as needed.
 You can move the sheets easily with you as you paint.

-- Using FrogTape Painters Tape (the orange one for multi surface – this is the best tape we have found, it’s a little bit more expensive but totally worth it) tape off any sections you do not want painted.
+- Use FrogTape Painters Tape (the orange one for multi-surface – this is the best tape we have found, it’s a little bit more expensive but totally worth it) tape off any sections you do not want painted.
 Insides of cabinets, ceiling, walls, floors, and appliances (fridge, stove, microwave).

 Step 2: Remove the Doors and Drawers